Relative p-adic Hodge theory, II: Imperfect period rings: Imperfect period rings: an axiomatic approach

 \begin{hypothesis} Throughout \S\ref{subsec:phi-modules}, assume that the tower $\psi$ is weakly decompleting, let $a$ be a positive integer, put $\varphi = \varphi_\varpi^a$, and put $q = p^{ah}$. \end{hypothesis}

 \begin{defn} Let $*_\psi$ be one of the perfect or imperfect period rings of Definition~\ref{D:period rings} on which $\varphi$ acts.
-By a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*_\psi$, we will mean a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*_\psi$ equipped with an isomorphism $\varphi^* M \cong M$.
-As usual, we omit the adjective \emph{projective} except in cases of emphasis. \end{defn}
+By a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*_\psi$, we will mean a finite projective (resp.\ \'etale-stably pseudocoherent, \'etale-stably fpd) module $M$ over $*_\psi$ equipped with an isomorphism $\varphi^* M \cong M$, subject to topological conditions as listed below.